What you should know about Depression and Counseling

 Depression: What is it?

 Clinical or major depression can make you feel extremely sad and that life isn’t worth living anymore.
-It can swamp your mind with a lot of negative thoughts, overwhelming you with unpleasant emotions – hopelessness, guilt, hurt, indifference, lethargy, etc. It can cause you to experience anhedonia or loss of pleasure.
+It can leave you with a lot of negative thoughts, overwhelming you with unpleasant emotions – hopelessness, guilt, hurt, indifference, lethargy, etc. It can cause you to experience anhedonia or loss of pleasure.
 In extreme cases, it can significantly reduce your functionality.

 There are several factors that may cause depression, including genetics and stressful or traumatic life transition.
-It is also widely held among emotional health experts that it can be influenced by the levels of certain chemicals in the brain (neurotransmitters), such as serotonin and dopamine.
+Depression can be influenced by the levels of certain chemicals in the brain (neurotransmitters), such as serotonin and dopamine.

 Depression is Treatable

 The best thing that you can do when you suspect you have depression is to seek treatment.
-Remember that this condition is highly treatable, especially with help from a therapist who is a right fit.
-To find professional help, call
+Remember that this condition is highly treatable, especially with a comprehensive approach that includes counseling and medication management.

-Life is beautiful, but you may not realize that when you are gripped with depression.
+Life is beautiful, but you may not realize that when you are struggling with depression.
 Experience the beauty of life by turning the table on depression.
-With the help of an independently contracted therapist with CCS, you have the power to turn off depression for good.
+Carolina Counseling Services in Fuquay-Varina, North Carolina contracts with caring licensed therapists and psychiatric professionals.
+If you are looking for exceptional psychiatric care Call CCS today!

 Related Articles: